-On July 1, 2018, the Authority issued \$188.5 million in Series 2018 A Revenue Bonds in a private placement to the Federal Emergency Management Agency ("FEMA").
+During fiscal year 2019, the Authority issued \$17.8 million in Series 2018 A Revenue Bonds in a private placement to the Federal Emergency Management Agency ("FEMA").
 The bonds secure certain Community Disaster Loans ("CDLs") issued to the Government and two semi-autonomous hospitals following the Hurricanes in September 2017.
 These bonds are secured by a pledge of gross receipts tax revenue.

-Loans and notes payable - Table 4 summarizes the Authority's outstanding loans and notes payable for the year ended September 30, 2018 (expressed in thousands):
+Loans and notes payable - Table 4 summarizes the Authority's outstanding loans and notes payable for the year ended September 30, 2019 (expressed in thousands):